kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

 Below is the snippet that signs the transaction.
-In the example `whitelistServiceUrl` points to the server authorized to approve the whitelisted transaction.
-In a production environment this will be  your back-end server.
+In the example, `whitelistServiceUrl` points to the server authorized to approve the whitelisted transaction.
+In a production environment, this will be your back-end server.

-**Note:** To implement the whitelisting service you will have to set up your own service using the Kin SDK for Python.
+**Note:** To implement the whitelisting service, you will have to set up your own service using the Kin SDK for Python.
 See [Transferring Kin to another account using whitelist service](../documentation/python-sdk#transferring-kin-to-another-account-using-whitelist-service) for more information on how to whitelist a transaction.

 ```swift
 /**